 1 This focus on the human capital of STEM teachers is not new.
 In fact, there exists an extensive body of literature tracking the progress that the nation is (or is not) making toward having a high-capacity STEM teacher workforce.
-Unfortunately, the indicators often used to evaluate this progress-e.g., teacher credentials and degree type-have not been found to be highly predictive of student achievement (e.g., Wilson et al., 2001).
+Unfortunately, the indicators often used to evaluate this progress-e.g., teacher credentials and degree type-have not been found to be highly predictive of student achievement (e.g., Wilson, Floden, & Ferrini-Mundy, 2001).

-ninth-grade algebra and geometry, and ninth-grade biology-and estimate whether a teacher's score on licensure tests required to teach these subjects are predictive of student test achievement and high school course taking.
+more effective at improving student outcomes.
+We focus on three subject/grade combinations-middle school (seventh-eighth grade) math, ninth-grade algebra and geometry, and ninth-grade biology-and estimate whether a teacher's score on licensure tests required to teach these subjects are predictive of student test achievement and high school course taking.
 To our knowledge this is one of the first papers to assess the predictive validity of teacher licensure test scores in secondary math and science classrooms, and the first to investigate the potential longer-term impacts of exposure to teachers with different licensure test scores.

-We find that basic skills licensure test scores are modestly predictive of student achievement in middle and high school math (though only statistically significant in middle school math) and highly predictive of student achievement in high school biology.
-The relationships between teacher candidate performance on subject-specific licensure test scores and student performance are similar in magnitude to the relationships for basic skills tests, though less consistently statistically significant.
+We find that basic skills licensure test scores-which can be considered as a measure a candidate's general skills in math, reading, and writing-are modestly predictive of student achievement in middle and high school math (though only statistically significant in middle school math) and highly predictive of student achievement in high school biology.
+The relationships between teacher candidate performance on subject-specific licensure test scores-which can be considered as a measure of a candidate's job-specific skills in the subject they will be endorsed to teach-and student performance are similar in magnitude to the relationships for basic skills tests, though less consistently statistically significant.
 Finally, we find little evidence that students assigned to middle school math teachers with higher basic-skills test scores are more likely to take advanced math and science courses in high school.

 The paper proceeds as follows.
-In section 2, we provide background and context for this study.
-We introduce our data and discuss summary statistics in section 3, outline our analytic models in section 4, and describe our results in section 5.
-We then offer some concluding thoughts in section 6.
+In Section 2, we provide background and context for this study.
+We introduce our data and discuss summary statistics in Section 3, outline our analytic models in Section 4, and describe our results in Section 5.
+We then offer some concluding thoughts in Section 6.